thatochocks/codetswana.github.io/readme.md

 # codetswana.github.io

-This is the static site content for codetswana.com.
+This is the static site for codetswana.com.

-It uses [Jekyll](http://jekyllrb.com/) and is hosted on [Github Pages](https://pages.github.com/).
+It is powered by [Jekyll](http://jekyllrb.com/) and is hosted on [Github Pages](https://pages.github.com/).

 To make modifications, ensure you are an administrator for the [Codetswana Github Group](https://github.com/codetswana/), clone the repository locally: